solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

 #### Outline: Hands-on lab exercises
 - Exercise 0: Before the hands-on lab
-- Exercise 1: Creating a text classifier model using automated machine learning
+- Exercise 1: Creating a forecast model using automated machine learning
-- Exercise 2: ML Model explainability
+- Exercise 2: Understanding the forecast model using Model explainability and registering the model
-- Exercise 3: Registering and versioning the model
+- Exercise 3: Creating a deep learning model (RNN) for time series data and registering the model
+- Exercise 4: Evaluating the models
-- Exercise 4: Using the model in a batch scoring pipeline
+- Exercise 5: Using the selected forecast model for scoring of streaming telemetry
-- Exercise 5: Creating an deep learning model (RNN) for time series data
+- Exercise 6: Creating a deep learning text classification model
-- Exercise 6: Using the model for scoring of streaming telemetry
+- Exercise 7: Using the text classification model in a batch scoring pipeline

 ## Azure services and related products